DemeSzabolcs/SBD.ContentInsights/README.md

  Clicking on the author brings you to the edit page of the user.

 ## Example content
+Example content is only available if you clone the whole repository and run the [SBD.ContentInsights.TestSite](https://github.com/DemeSzabolcs/SBD.ContentInsights/tree/main/src/SBD.ContentInsights.TestSite) webproject.

 ### Users
 Since the project is **not** using the paid version of [uSync](https://our.umbraco.com/packages/developer-tools/usync/), only one user is created, the default admin user.